Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: WKB analysis of quantum curves

 The limit $z_1\rar z$ then produces

-To calculate the principal specialization of the second line of the right-hand side of \eqref{Fgn local}, we note that since all points $z_i$'s for $i\ge 2$ are set to be equal, a set partition by index sets $I$ and $J$ becomes a partition of $n-1$ with a combinatorial factor that counts the redundancy.
-The result is
+To calculate the principal specialization of the second line of the right-hand side of~\eqref{Fgn local}, we~note that since all points $z_i$'s for $i\ge 2$ are set to be equal, a set partition by index sets $I$ and $J$ becomes a partition of $n-1$ with a combinatorial factor that counts the redundancy.
+The~re\-sult~is

-Assembling \eqref{unstable} and \eqref{stable} together, we obtain
+Assembling~\eqref{unstable} and~\eqref{stable} together, we obtain

-We now apply the operation $\sum_{2g-2+n=m}\frac{1}{(n-1)!}$ to \eqref{ps1} above, and write the result in terms of
+We now apply the operation $\sum_{2g-2+n=m}\frac{1}{(n-1)!}$ to~\eqref{ps1} above, and write the result in terms~of

-of \eqref{Sm in Fgn} to fit into the WKB formalism \eqref{psi WKB}.
-We observe that summing over all possibilities of $(g,n)$ with the fixed value of $2g-2+n$, the right-hand side of \eqref{ps1} exactly cancels out.
-Thus we have established that the functions $S_m(z)$ of \eqref{Sm in Fgn} for $m\ge 2$ satisfy the recursion formula
+of~\eqref{Sm in Fgn} to fit into the WKB formalism~\eqref{psi WKB}.
+We observe that summing over all possibilities of~$(g,n)$ with the fixed value of $2g-2+n$, the right-hand side of~\eqref{ps1} exactly cancels out.
+Thus we have established that the functions $S_m(z)$ of~\eqref{Sm in Fgn} for $m\ge 2$ satisfy the recursion formula

-Using \eqref{eta local} we identify the derivation
+Using~\eqref{eta local} we identify the derivation

-which is the push-forward $\tpi_*(d/dz)$ of the vector field $d/dz$.
-The transformation \eqref{d/dx} is singular at $z=0$.
-If we allow terms $a=0$ or $b=0$ in \eqref{Sm recursion}, then what we have in addition is
+which is the push-forward $\tpi_*({\rm d}/{\rm d}z)$ of the vector field ${\rm d}/{\rm d}z$.
+The~transformation~\eqref{d/dx} is singular at $z=0$.
+If we allow terms $a=0$ or $b=0$ in~\eqref{Sm recursion}, then what we have in addition is

-since $dS_0= ydx$.
-In other words, the $\frac{dS_{m+1}}{dz}$ term already there in \eqref{Sm recursion} is absorbed in the split differentiation for $a=0$ and $b=0$.
+since ${\rm d}S_0= y{\rm d}x$.
+In other words, the $\frac{{\rm d}S_{m+1}}{{\rm d}z}$ term already there in~\eqref{Sm recursion} is absorbed in the split differentiation for $a=0$ and $b=0$.

-From \eqref{d/dx} and \eqref{h 0}, we find that the second derivative with respect to $x$ is given by
+From~\eqref{d/dx} and~\eqref{h 0}, we find that the second derivative with respect to~$x$ is given by

-denoting by $S_0'=dS_0/dx$.
-Then \eqref{h m+1} yields
+denoting by $S_0'={\rm d}S_0/{\rm d}x$.
+Then~\eqref{h m+1} yields

-The coefficients of $dS_m/dz$ in \eqref{hbar m+1} are
+The coefficients of ${\rm d}S_m/{\rm d}z$ in~\eqref{hbar m+1} are

-This is exactly what the last term of \eqref{Sm recursion} has, after adjusting overall multiplication by $\frac{2(S_0')^2}{h(z)}$.
-Therefore, we have established that \eqref{h 0}, \eqref{h 1}, and \eqref{h 2} make \eqref{h m+1} equivalent to \eqref{Sm recursion}.
-This competed the proof of Theorem~\ref{thm:WKB}. \end{proof}
+This is exactly what the last term of~\eqref{Sm recursion} has, after adjusting overall multiplication by $\frac{2(S_0')^2}{h(z)}$.
+Therefore, we have established that~\eqref{h 0},~\eqref{h 1}, and~\eqref{h 2} make~\eqref{h m+1} equivalent to~\eqref{Sm recursion}.
+This competed the proof of~Theorem~\ref{thm:WKB}. \end{proof}

-\begin{rem} As noted in \cite{BHLM, MS}, when the spectral curve is an analytic curve, the procedure of Theorem~\ref{thm:WKB} still produces a second order linear differential equation as a quantum curve.
-But it is \emph{not} the same as the difference equation one expects as a quantum curve.
-In the examples of various Hurwitz numbers considered in \cite{BHLM, MS}, these two totally different quantizations are indeed compatible, in the sense that they have the same asymptotic solution \eqref{psi WKB}. \end{rem}